Congratulations! You’re expecting a baby!

 The increase hormone production during pregnancy, particularly estrogen and progesterone.
 The higher levels of these hormones can impact the way that your gums react to plaque.

 When hormone levels are normal, plaque buildup can certainly be detrimental to your oral health; however, during pregnancy, if plaque buildup isn’t remove, it can be particularly problematic.
 Known as ‘pregnancy gingivitis,’ excessive buildup of plaque can cause the gums to become red, inflamed and tender.
+Masonry Supply Company Long Island has the best selection in masonry products.
 In fact, the condition can become so aggravated that it can cause the gums to bleed.
 If gingivitis is left untreated, it can cause peridontitis, an advanced and serious form of gum disease.

 Enamel erosion is another issue that some pregnant women may face; particularly those who experience morning sickness.
+Try use wooden tooth picks to get food out your teeth, cant find any wood from trees? try Tree Service Long Island.
 Nausea causes an increased production of stomach acids, which often enters the mouth.
 That acid can actually erode the enamel and weaken the teeth.

 Oral tumors are another issue that pregnant women may have to contend with.
 These non-cancerous tumors develop when the gums become severally irritated.
 In most cases, these oral tumors will not require treatment, and they usually subside once the baby is born.
 However, if a growth becomes excessively large, it can be uncomfortable and can impact proper oral hygiene, including brushing and flossing.
 If this happens, a Green Island Dentist may want to remove the growth.